qubic/integration/Partners/tx-based-use-case.md

 When using the Qubic RPC you should follow some important rules.

 ### One concurent TX per source Address
-Due to Qubics architecture from one source address can only exist one concurrent transaction in the network.
+Due to Qubics architecture, only one concurrent transaction from a source address can exist in the network.

 Sample pseudo workflow:
 ```